berenkotanli/Coder-Kids/README.md

-# Coder-Kids
+# Coder Kids
-An e-learning app with coding and design lessons for kids :girl: :boy:
+An e-learning app with coding and design lessons for kids :girl::boy: